Butt3r3dBiscuit/Logic-Proof/index.md

 ---

-**Mathematics dances on the edge of reason, where the Apollonian quest for structure embraces the Dionysian impulse to imagine the infinite.**
+**In mathematics, the Apollonian logic builds the staircase, but it’s the Dionysian imagination that dares to ascend into the unknown.**